-Clean dirt and food off them regularly.
+- Clean dirt and food off them regularly.
 Mould will grow on food and dirt that gets left on your bean bag, so clean it if it gets food or dirt on it at the time.
-Don’t leave dirt or stains on your bean bag as they will encourage mould growth.
+Don’t leave dirt or stains on your bean bag as that will encourage mould growth.
 Particularly before you store them for the winter in a cool, moist place.

-Avoid harsh surfaces.
+- Avoid harsh surfaces.
 Some pools have abrasive sandstone coping tiles, which look lovely, but will wear the fabric and stitching of pool bean bags if they are floating past and rubbing on them all the time.
 Be aware of this and keep an eye on the stitching.

 As it starts to warm up and many of you will be pulling your Epona Co.
 Lifestyle bean bags out of storage and getting them ready for spring… If they were moist when they went away or had a bit of dust etc on them in storage, they will probably need a bit of a clean up.
-Some of you (depending on where you live) may have a bit of mildew etc forming, so here are a few tips for cleaning them up so they look great for summer.
+Depending on where you live, you may have a bit of mildew etc forming, so here are a few tips for cleaning them up so they look great for summer.

 For small stains

-give them a spot clean, leaving the cover on, use warm soapy water, even a bleach mix and give them a scrub.
+Give them a spot clean, leaving the cover on, use warm soapy water, even a bleach mix and give them a scrub.
 Let the soap or bleach sit for 20 mins and give another scrub before hosing it off with a jet on the hose.

 For covers that are stained all over

-If your zip has corroded over time due to pool chlorine etc, leave the cover on and give it a more vigorous scrub, allow it to sit with a bleach and warm water mix for 20 mins and then squirt it with a jet on a hose.
+If your zip has corroded over time due to pool chlorine etc, leave the cover on and give it a more vigorous scrub, allow the cover to sit with a bleach and warm water mix for 20 mins and then squirt it with a jet on a hose.